Understanding and Bridging the Planner-Coder Gap: A Systematic Study on the Robustness of Multi-Agent Systems for Code Generation: Fuzzing MAS with Semantically Equivalent Requirements

 \section{Fuzzing MAS with Semantically Equivalent Requirements}

-To fill the blank in understanding of MAS's robustness in code generation as discussed in Sec.~\ref{sec:motivation}, in this work, we conduct the first fuzz testing with a framework specifically designed for MASs.
-Our approach systematically generates semantically equivalent variations of programming requirements, exhaustively testing MASs' ability to handle diverse expressions of the same requirement (coding problem), with the goal of comprehending the robustness of MASs.
-In particular, this fuzzing framework is specifically designed to expose robustness flaws arising from the unique inter-agent communication issues in MASs using a dual-component fitness function, which, for the first time, assesses the impact of mutations on both the final code output and the intermediate planning artifacts.
-This section elaborates on the design of this fuzzing methodology, the setup of fuzzing experiments, and the fuzzing results.
+To fill the gap in understanding of MASs' robustness in code generation as discussed in Sec.~\ref{sec:motivation}, we design a fuzz testing framework specifically adapted to MAS architectures.
+Our approach systematically generates semantically equivalent variations of programming requirements to expose robustness flaws arising from inter-agent communication---a vulnerability dimension not addressed by traditional testing approaches.
+A key innovation is our \textbf{dual-component fitness function}, which evaluates mutations along two dimensions: (1) final code quality degradation and (2) semantic drift in intermediate plans.
+This MAS-specific design enables us to systematically uncover the planner-coder gap, a fundamental structural flaw that represents the dominant failure mode in contemporary MASs (see \S~\ref{sec:implication}).